cytoscape/cytoscape.js-leaflet/README.md

 Node positions are automatically updated when the viewport is modified (i.e. via zoom and/or pan) to correspond to their specified geographic coordinates.

+If you want to use use custom fields for geographic coordinates, you can set `options.latitude` and `options.longitude` accordingly.

 ### Instance creation

 To create an instance of the extension, call `cy.leaflet(options)`.
 The following options are supported: